 In September 1856, Eliot began her first work of fiction: The first part of Scences from Clerical Life, ‘The Sad Fortunes of Reverend Amos Barton’.
 Lewes sent the manuscript of the first part of the story to the publisher and proprietor of Blackwood’s Edinburgh Magazine, John Blackwood, in November 1856 as a proposal for a series of clerical scenes on behalf of a friend.
 The first part appeared in the January 1857 and on 4th February 1857, Marian Evans first signed a letter to her publishers as George Eliot.
 The first novel to be published under that name, Adam Bede followed in 1859, published by Blackwood’s as a complete work, and Eliot was soon established as one of the leading authors of the day.
 The display includes first editions of Adam Bede and her greatest work Middlemarch, alongside the first serial publications of Scenes and Romola.

 The display can be viewed in the Seng Tee Lee Centre, accessed via the Special Collections Reading Room on the 4th floor of the Library and our holdings of works by and on George Eliot can be explored through the Library catalogue.
-More information on summer schools and study weeks at the Institute of English Studies can be found here.
+More information on summer schools and study weeks can be found at the Institute of English Studies.